LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.10.1
+*Released*: 4 March 2021
+* Don't use const enums, they are not compatible with our new typescript babel build

 ### version 2.10.0
 *Released*: 4 March 2021
 * Support tagging participant and time point columns in sample types